bootdotdev/blog/content/backend/become-backend-developer.md

 * Put some work into your public Github profile
 * Build some open-source projects
-* Contribute to existing open source projects
+* Contribute to existing open-source projects
 * Build a great LinkedIn landing page and do some networking
 * Make friends in [online coding communities](/misc/best-coding-communities/)